GeorgePimpleton/Win32-games/revised-code/Chapter 01/README.md

 ### Musing on the Windows© API

-I tried to convert the #define macros to modern C++ constexpr values, but the Win API refused to work that way.
-Boo!
+I tried to convert the #define macros to modern C++ constexpr/const values, but the Win API refused to work that way.
+Not.
+Cool.